 - Deliveroo now works with over 80,000 restaurants, employs 60,000 riders and has more than 2,500 other employees in Australia, Belgium, France, Germany, Hong Kong, Italy, Ireland, Netherlands, Singapore, Spain, Taiwan, UAE, Kuwait and the UK.

-Whether you’re run an upscale restaurant, a bakery or a small food start-up, there’s plenty of scopes to expand your business through online ordering.
+Whether you’re running an upscale restaurant, a bakery, or a small food start-up, there are plenty of scopes to expand your business through online ordering.
 Whether that be delivering food or even using an app like Yelp’s NoWait, which gives hungry diners a list of available tables at restaurants without the wait.

 Food apps have captured huge market share, more so than ever in 2019, and these trends look sure to continue into this year too.

 #5: Concentrate on Local Search

 The importance of optimizing for local search has become more and more prominent, particularly when you consider the following stats, as per HubSpot: